mingyao1993/data-contract-with-dataplex/README.md

 Further data governance capabilities that can be integrated into your data contract for a more automated and technical approach include:

-- Automated PII tagging in BigQuery to enhance data privacy.
+- Manual PII tagging in BigQuery to enhance data privacy.
 - Integration with external tools using custom format converters.
-- Automated Dataplex data profiling for ongoing data quality assessment.
+- Dataplex data profiling for ongoing data quality assessment.
 - Schema drift detection and alerting to maintain data integrity.

 These features go beyond the current repository and can be adapted to suit your organisation’s specific governance needs.